afifzaheen/quizbeez/README.md

 ## Project Overview

 A multi-step questionnaire application built for The Helper Bees using Next.js with the Pages Router.
 This interactive form collects user information through a series of engaging questions with a clean, professional interface.
+Finally complete the quiz and click "Take me to your leader" and then we can see the data on the console.

 ### Features